 Ergonomic hazards such as repetitive work or working in a sustained and or awkward posture increases the risk of developing a musculoskeletal injury.
 Repeated or extended exposure to these hazards causes the body to fatigue and muscles to be damaged.
 If the body does not have sufficient rest, then the body, specifically the muscles, cannot repair themselves.
 Damaged muscles can lead to injury through a cumulative loading effect or a one time peak loading effect.

 Perhaps the most difficult decision with the extended workday is what type of work is suitable for this schedule.
-There is no easy answer because studies have not been able to say a definite "yes" or "no" to any of the concerns.
+There is no easy answer.
 In most cases, having a trial period in the workplace to monitor the health and safety aspects of particular jobs and determine the level of worker acceptance would be beneficial.
 The physical and psychological effort required by a job, environmental conditions such as temperature and vibration, and job characteristics such as boredom and repetitive work all contribute to the acceptability of the extended workday.